Construction Rating: | starstarstarstarstar_border |

 I found t' cuttin' and fit o' t' engine scoop and grill detail t' be pretty challenging, especially gettin' t' scoop t' line up perfectly at t' edge where it meets t' top o' t' wing.
 It may help t' dry fit everythin' and then glue t' grill down first.
 I ended up with a small gap I filled with some glue.

-T' nose cone shoulder in me kit was extremely tight and required a great deal o' sandin' t' achieve t' proper fit.
+T' nose cone shoulder in me kit be extremely tight and required a great deal o' sandin' t' achieve t' proper fit.
 This may just be t' luck o' t' draw with t' moldin' process.

 T' vinyl doesn't add much weight over paintin' -- me model came in at 10.3 oz, and Estes estimates 10.1 oz.